-Create dance phrases (explore, create, reflect).
+Create dance phrases (explore, create, reflect), focusing on the connection of the movements.

 Show dance phrases.

 Reflect on dance phrases seen.

 Respond to dance presentations.

 Student assessment in Arts Education is based on the foundational objectives in each strand.
 Two major challenges of student assessment in Arts Education are those of developing teachers' observation skills and their record-keeping abilities.